Ishitagoyal18/23B0921_AIC/NT_Q1.md

    ##### Day 15-17: Model Selection
    * Implementing baseline models and establishing performance benchmarks.
    * Collaboratively identifying areas for improvement in the initial models.
-   * Experimenting with different techniques, such as hyperparameter tuning and ensemble methods.
+   * Experimenting with different techniques.

 ##### Day 18-21: Model Optimization
 * Refining and optimizing models based on team discussions and feedbacks